Achilles: Penthesilea and Memnon

-Later works, including the Aethiopis (seventh century BCE) and a work named Posthomerica, composed by Quintus of Smyrna in the fourth century CE, relate further events from the Trojan War.
+Later works, including the Aethiopis (seventh century BC) and a work named Posthomerica, composed by Quintus of Smyrna in the fourth century AD, relate further events from the Trojan War.
 When Penthesilea, queen of the Amazons and daughter of Ares, arrives in Troy, Priam hopes that she will defeat Achilles.
 After his temporary truce with Priam, Achilles fights and kills the warrior queen, only to grieve over her death later.
-Initially taken aback, he did not fight as intensely as usual.
-Once he realized that his distraction was endangering his life, he refocused and killed her.
+Thersites mocks Achilles over this grief, and is murdered by him as a result, earning the ire of Thersites' cousin, Diomedes.
+Because of this, Achilles is forced to sail to Lesbos and make sacrifices to Apollo, Artemis, and Leto, before he can be purified of the murder by Odysseus.

 Following the death of Patroclus, Nestor's son Antilochus becomes Achilles's closest companion.
 Achilles already loved Antilochus, so Menelaus thought Antilochus would be the best person to inform Achilles of Patroclus's death.
 Later, Memnon, son of the Dawn Goddess Eos and king of Ethiopia, slays Antilochus as he sacrifices himself to save his father.
 According to Philostratus's Imagines, Achilles laments his death on the battlefield, promising Antilochus a glorious funeral and vengeance.
 Achilles once more obtains revenge on the battlefield, killing Memnon.
 Consequently, Eos will not let the sun rise until Zeus persuades her.
 The fight between Achilles and Memnon over Antilochus echoes that of Achilles and Hector over Patroclus, except that Memnon (unlike Hector) was also the son of a goddess.

 Many Homeric scholars argued that episode inspired many details in the Iliads description of the death of Patroclus and Achilles's reaction to it.
-The episode then formed the basis of the cyclic epic Aethiopis, which was composed after the Iliad, possibly in the seventh century BCE.
+The episode then formed the basis of the cyclic epic Aethiopis, which was composed after the Iliad, possibly in the seventh century BC.
 The Aethiopis is now lost, except for scattered fragments quoted by later authors.